Flight-Free-UK/flight_free_uk_website/source/posts/destination-spain.html.markdown

 The encylopaedic website [The Man in Seat 61](https://www.seat61.com) gives extensive information on how to travel to all parts of Spain, how to buy tickets, likely cost, and advice for interchanges.

 Bookings can be made on [RailEurope](https://raileurope.co.uk) (formerly Loco2) – this gives train and coach options.

-*Cover photo credit: Tim McKenna @TimMcKenna5*